China, Japan and South Korea to hold first top level talks since 2015

 (CNN)The leaders of South Korea, China and Japan will meet on May 9 for the first trilateral talks between the three countries since 2015.

-The talks, scheduled to take place in Japan, come amid a period of intense period of diplomatic activity in the region, as leaders of North East Asia's major powers look to shore up relations following last week's historic Inter-Korean summit.
+The talks, scheduled to take place in Tokyo, come amid a period of intense period of diplomatic activity in the region, as leaders of North East Asia's major powers look to shore up relations following last week's historic Inter-Korean summit.

 At the meeting, Japanese Prime Minister Shinzo Abe will host South Korean President Moon Jae-in and Chinese Prime Minister Li Keqiang, for a series of talks intended to strengthen cooperation between the three countries, according to a statement released by the South Korean President's Office Tuesday.

-Few details have emerged of the summit so far, including the exact location.
+Few details have emerged of the summit so far.
 On Tuesday night, the South Korean government said topics to be discussed include the recent Moon-Kim summit, as well as relations between the neighboring powers.

 The talks mark the first visit by a sitting South Korean President to Japan in six and a half years, according to Moon's office.